AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Commands.md

 ![ResetDevice](~/workflows/ResetDevice.bonsai)
 :::

 ## Benchmarking round-trip time

 As a final example, we will show how to measure the [round-trip time](https://en.wikipedia.org/wiki/Round-trip_delay) of a message sent to the device.
 This is useful to understand the latency of the closed-loop system and to ensure that the system is running as expected.
-Conceptually, we will send a message to set the state of a digital output line, wait for the reply (t1) message, and invert the state of the line once this message is received, once again waiting for the second reply (t2).
-By calculating t2-t1, we can calculate the time it takes for a message to be sent from the device, processed by the computer and received again by the device:
+The idea is to send a message to set the state of a digital output line, wait for the reply (t1) message, and invert the state of the line once this message is received, once again waiting for the second, corresponding, reply (t2).
+By calculating t2-t1, we will have the time it takes for a message to be sent from the device, processed by the computer and received again by the device:

 - Connect `DO3` to `DI3` with a jumper cable.
 - Read the timestamped values from the `DI3` pin using `DigitalInputState`: